Insert Data¶

 data integrity

 with cascading deletes.
-For example, if we delete our Session
+For example, if we delete our Session entry, all

 Note: The deletion process can be complicated by Merge Tables when the entry is referenced by a part table.
 To demo deletion in these cases, run the hidden code below.